 Disregarding the “why” for a moment, I polished each of these 7 books off in less than 24 hours because I couldn’t put them down:

-I blew through this novel from my YA summer reading list over the weekend, even though it's almost 400 pages.
+The Sea of Tranquility, Katja Millay.
+I blew through this novel from my YA summer reading list over the weekend, even though it’s almost 400 pages.
 If you loved Eleanor & Park, read this next.
-It's not a read-alike, but it has enough in common with E&P to make it a safe bet.
-One of the best books I've read this year.
-More info →
+It’s not a read-alike, but it has enough in common with E&P to make it a safe bet.
+One of the best books I’ve read this year.

+Rules of Civility, Amor Towles.
 This gorgeous novel can almost be categorized as literary fiction, which too many readers dismiss as inaccessible.
-Don't make that mistake.
+Don’t make that mistake.
 This Gatsby-esque novel pulls several shocking plot twists, and I deﬁnitely didn’t see that ending coming.
-More info →

 Tell us about the last book (or three) you read that you just couldn’t put down.